alexiscolin/egghead-scraping/README.md

 # 📥 Egghead Scraping

 Really simple Egghead video downloader (thanks [Puppeteer](https://pptr.dev/)).

+It scrapes every Egghead courses' lessons, create a folder into the download folder and get each video.
-It curently works with Github auth.
+Curently working with Github auth.

 *Because Puppeteer scrape the Egghead website thanks to their website DOM structure, it may be impossible to get videos course anymore if they change that structure*